estebanmunchjones2019/react-hooks-article/readme.md

 Here is the code explained step by step:

-1. we need to import the built in hooks `useEffect` and `useState`, just as we do in regular React component.
+1. We need to import the built in hooks `useEffect` and `useState` from the React library.

-2. Then, we create a function (Yes! custom hooks are functions) BUT, we need to start the name with `use` that's the only condition React establised for using built in hooks (and other custom hooks) inside functions that are not React component functions.
+2. Then, we create a function (Yes! custom hooks are functions) BUT, we need to start its name with `use`.

-3. We initialize the state with `const [apiData, setApiData] = useState([]);` and that's the same is initializing state inside the component `Posts.js` or `Widget.js`.
+3. We initialize the state as an empty arrayby typing: `const [apiData, setApiData] = useState([]);` and that's the same is initializing state inside the component `Posts.js` or `Widget.js`.

-4. Once the component `Posts.js` or `Widget.js` has been rendered, the second time it re-renders, the `useEffect` function inside `useApi` is called again, and that's when the API is hit.
+4. Once the component `Posts.js` or `Widget.js` has been rendered, the second time it re-renders, the `useEffect's` callback function is called again, and that's when the API is hit.

-   As a side note, if we had another `useEffect` inside `Posts.js` for example, that function will be called **at the same time** as the useEffect inside `useApi`.
+   As a side note, if we had another `useEffect` inside `Posts.js` for example, that function will be called **at the same time** as the `useEffect` inside `useApi`.

-5. We return the `apiData` as we wanna display it in the component template (JSX).
-The good thing is that when `apiData` changes is update inside `useApi` hook, that will trigger a re-render on `Posts.js` and the updated value of `useApi` will be reflected in the template!
+5. We return the `apiData` array, as we wanna use it for displaying some posts in the UI.
+The good thing is that when the variable `apiData` is updated inside `useApi` hook, that will trigger a re-render on `Posts.js` or `Widget.js` and the updated value of `useApi` will be reflected on the template!

-6. Then we export the hook, so we can use it in other part of our app.
+6. Then we export the hook, so we can call it inside components.

 💡Useful notes about the `useEffect` dependacy array:

-1. the `useEffect` dependancies array doesn't have `setApiData` added to it as it's a built in function of React that never changes (guaranteed by React).
+1. the `useEffect` dependancies array doesn't have `setApiData` added to it as it's a built in function of React that never changes (guaranteed by React), so it's the same pointer on re-renders

 2. If you have functions as a dependancy, make sure you wrap them with `useCallback` so the they are the same object when the component re-renders

+   // ❌ add examples of creating functions inside and outside the useEffect hook

 ### Let's consume the custom hook